Afshana123/Virtualistion/computer_basics.md

 VSAT - internet from satellite

 ## What is a server?
-A server is a computer but it provides a service and this is where the security problems start.
+A server is a computer, but it provides a service and this is where the security problems start.

 # What is the difference between a router and a server?
 They are both computers but a router connects a network and a server provides a service.